294 Beacon was built ca. 1870, one of two houses (292-294 Beacon) which form a symmetrical pair, with 294 Beacon being four feet wider.

 In June of 1945, Edward Holmes (then living in Topsfield) filed for (and subsequently received) permission to remodel the interior of 294 Beacon, providing for the basement, first, and second floors to be occupied, and the upper two floors to remain vacant, with access by a ladder.
 Plans for the remodeling, designed by architect H. Daland Chandler, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-56).

-The property changed hands and in May of 1989 was purchased by Richard N. Morash and Elizabeth T. Morash.
+On May 8, 1989, 294 Beacon was purchased from David Hoppe by Richard Nason Morash and his wife, Elizabeth Gradbury (Tweedy) Morash.
 In August of 1989, they applied for (and subsequently received) permission to reduce the number of units from nine to three, and also to construct a new garage at the rear.
 In July of 1990, they applied for (and subsequently received) permission to further reduce the number of units to two.

-In January of 1991, Patricia A. Casale purchased 294 Beacon from Richard and Elizabeth Morash.
-In June of 1993, she converted the property into two condominiums.
+On January 14, 1991, 294 Beacon was purchased from Richard and Elizabeth Morash by Patricia A. Casale.
+On June 3, 1993, she converted the property into two condominium units, the 294 Beacon Street Condominium.